sakamoto-poteko/neko/README.md

 ### Jieba

 The library for cutting the sentence.
-For the sake of clarity I made it as an subdir proj.
-It doesn't compile by itself.
+For the sake of clarity I made it as a subdir project.
+It won't produce binary though.

 ## License